PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

     <img src="assets/joblist_pending.png" width="270" height="550"/>
     <img src="assets/job_sda_expired.png" width="270" height="550"/>

     Each cell on this page represents a single job assigned to the logged in technician.
-The cell contains information, including job name, number of device (???), SDA token valid date/time, and location (??? device location?).
+The cell contains information, including job name, the number of devices on which the technician must execute the job, SDA token expiry date/time, and device location.

     Job states:

     - **Ready** - Blue icon, indicates that the job's assets and a valid SDA token have been synchronized and are ready for offline execution.
     - **All done** - Green icon, indicates all tasks associated to the job ran on all assigned devices.
-The workflow runs are ready to be uploaded to Device Management.
+The job runs are ready to be uploaded to Device Management.
-    - **Not ready** - Yellow icon, indicates the job is not ready for offline execution as all assets related to the job have not been downloaded.(???
-Not available?)
+    - **Not available** - Yellow icon, indicates the job is not ready for offline execution because you have not yet downloaded all assets related to the job.
     - **Expired** - Red icon, indicates the token associated to the job has expired; therefore, the job is not ready for offline execution.
-You can request a new SDA token from the **Job details** page. (???
-How do you get there?
-Tap the job cell?)
+Tap the job cell to open the **Job details** page and request a new SDA token.

        **Note:** You need internet access to request a new SDA token.